Zhang Bichen

 Zhang Bichen (张碧晨 (Zhāng Bìchén); born September 10, 1989), also known as Diamond Zhang, is a Chinese singer.
 She was a member of the South Korean girl group Sunny Days.
 In 2014, she won the Chinese singing contest The Voice of China.

 Early life

 Zhang was born in Tianjin, China on September 10, 1989.
+For undergraduate studies, Zhang attended Tianjin Foreign Studies University with a major in French.

 Career

 2009–2013: Sunny Days

 In 2013, Zhang became a trainee in South Korean management company Haeun Entertainment.
 In the same year, she debuted her singing career by becoming a member of South Korean girl group Sunny Days.
 In 2013, she won the championship of K-Pop World Festival in China.
 In 2014, she left the group.

 2014–present: Morning Bound for Midnight

 In 2014, Zhang competed in season 3 of the Chinese singing talent show The Voice of China, and was the winner where she covered the Chinese singer Reno Wang's song "Where Is the Time Gone?" in the final round.
 In the same year, she sang the interlude song titled "In the Span of a Kiss" for the Chinese television drama The Young Doctor.
 In 2015, she sang the interlude song titled "Annual Ring" for the Chinese television drama The Journey of Flower.
 In the same year, she appeared on the Chinese reality show Be the Idol.
 In 2016, she appeared on the Chinese reality show Mask Singer.
 In the same year, she held her first solo concert, and released her debut solo studio album, Morning Bound for Midnight.
 In March 2017, she appeared on the Chinese singing competition Singer.